stefaniea/CityCritters/README.md

 **Front-End**:

 Bootstrap, Jquery, Jquery UI
-Because we used Bootstrap, the website is response it.
+Because we used Bootstrap, the website is responseive.
 Try it on your phone!

 **APIs**:

 *Petfinder API*: on the adoption page - pulls cats from petfinder to directly show a particular shelter's animals